 How Any Sports Fan Can Enjoy NASCAR

-Maybe you’ll never load up on the endless supply of overproduced merchandise, but your anti-NASCAR stigma can be broken and you’ll tune in for a few laps today.
+Maybe you’ll never load up on the endless supply of overproduced merchandise, but your anti-NASCAR stigma can be broken and you’ll tune in for a few laps this weekend.
 If all else fails we’ll take you to the track infield during a race weekend to get wasted with the often bleary-eyed fanbase.

 The first comment from the anti-NASCAR crowd is often, “I don’t want to sit and watch cars drive around in circles.”
 Fair enough.
 The majority of the tracks are ovals.
 However, the key is realizing not all tracks are the same and knowing which produce the best action.

 One issue we can’t defend is the announcers.
 Most are pretty annoying, the color commentary guys in particular.
 But hey, how many football games have you viewed with Joe Buck spraying his verbal diarrhea all over the airwaves?

 The best time to start acquiring a taste for NASCAR is checking out the exhibition races during Speed Week at Daytona International Speedway prior to the Daytona 500.
 We’re particularly fond of the Budweiser Duel.
 There is a unique underdog element to Duel races that makes for great viewing.
 Lesser teams with limited funding are desperately jockeying for position against one another in order to clinch a spot in the Daytona 500.

 The 100-lap NASCAR Sprint All-Star Race in June is the only superstar-studded event in sports where all the competitors actually compete.
 Take that, Pro Bowl and your pathetic gimme touchdowns.
 These abbreviated races are great for the non-NASCAR fan because the short race length gets the drivers up on the wheel from the drop of the green flag.